Perelandric/Golific/README.md

 ###Descriptor flags

 These are the flags available for use in the main `@enum` descriptor.
 They are distinct from the variant flags, which are listed in a separate table.
-All flags are optional, except for the `--name` flag.
+All of the flags are optional.

 | Flag | Value | Behavior |
 | :--: | ----- | -------- |